Paradigm Model of Factors Affecting Open Government Data Policy in Iran's Sports Industry

 Abstract

-Open government data is a new issue that is on the agenda of international institutions and developed governments and seeks to use the capacity of the people in policy-making.
-Achieving this requires identifying the status quo, explaining the status quo, and analyzing the gap between the status quo and the status quo.
-One of the important areas that require the use of open data is the field of Iranian championship sports, which in previous research has been limited to this area, so the present study aimed to design a paradigm model of factors affecting open government data policy in the Iranian sports industry.
-This research is of qualitative type and is development-applied in terms of purpose and descriptive-survey in terms of nature and form of implementation.
-The statistical population of the study includes faculty members, policy makers and sports decision makers in the country at the macro level and sampling was done using the snowball method and finally occurred with 15 theoretical saturation interviews.
-Data collection tools included semi-structured interviews and coding and data theory theory method were used to analyze specialized interviews.
-Based on the findings, a model of factors affecting open government data policy in the Iranian sports industry was designed.
-The results indicate that this model has 6 main dimensions including causal conditions (lack of sports development, low participation, poor creativity and policy-making, etc.), intervenors (institutional factors, cultural and social factors, information distribution channels, etc.), Background conditions (environmental factors, legal and legal factors, technical infrastructure
+One of the new approaches formed in the field of policy making and governance is the issue of open data governance policy.
+Achieving this goal requires identifying the existing situation, explaining the desired situation, and analyzing the gap between thetwo desired and existing situations.
+So the present study aimed to design a paradigm model of factors affecting open government data policy in the Iranian sports industry.
+This research is of qualitative type and is development-appliedpurpose.
+The statistical population includes academic faculty members, policy makers and sports decision makers in the country at the macro level Samplingwas done using the snowball method and finally theoretical saturation occurred with 15 interviews.
+Data collection tools included semi-structured interviews and coding was used to analyze the specialized inteviews.
+Based on the findings the model of the effective factors on open government data policy in Iran's sports industry and the paradigm model based on the paradigm model of Strauss and Corbin were designed.
+The results indicate that this model has 6 main dimensions including causal conditions (lack of sports development, low participation, poor creativity and policy-making, etc.), interveners (institutional factors, cultural and social factors, information distribution channels, etc.), backgroundconditions (environmental factors, legal factors, technical infrastructure of Iranian sports, etc.), central categories (growth and development of championship sports, financial processes, policy improvement, etc.), strategies (education and research, appropriate database, culturalization, etc.), and consequences (economic consequences, visible consequences of industry, socio-political consequences, etc.) Finally, 168 final codes, 62 concepts, 32 sub-categories and 6 main categories were formed by using the foundation's data theory method.
+With the analysis and back-and-forth that took place, adjustments were made in the initial answers, and the story line and concept selection criteria were formulated in each of the dimensions of the model.

 Keywords